rwst/LitBall/README.md

 LitBall uses [Kotlin/Compose](https://www.jetbrains.com/lp/compose-mpp/).
 Get it from https://rwst.github.io/Litball-download, there are binaries for Linux/Windows/Mac.
 Please give us feedback, especially on Win/Mac, as we only test on Linux.

 ## Quick Install
+Note: download will not work at the moment, the workflow needs to be set up with Github Large Files, may take some time...

 Download link: https://rwst.github.io/Litball-download

 Optionally, if you want to use AI filters, you need the YDF package, see https://github.com/google/yggdrasil-decision-forests